contentstack/cli/packages/contentstack/README.md

   $ csdx cm:bootstrap

 OPTIONS
+  -k, --stack-api-key=stack-api-key  Provide stack api key to seed content to -n, --stack-name=stack-name        Name of a new stack that needs to be created.
-  --access-token=access-token  Access token for private github repo --app-name=app-name          App name, reactjs-starter, nextjs-starter, gatsby-starter, angular-starter, nuxt-starter
+  -o, --org=org                      Provide Organization UID to create a new stack --access-token=access-token        Access token for private github repo

+  --app-name=app-name                App name, reactjs-starter, nextjs-starter, gatsby-starter, angular-starter,
+                                     nuxt-starter

   --project-dir=project-dir          Directory to setup the project.
-If directory name has a space then provide the path as a
+If directory name has a space then provide the path
-                               string or escap the space using back slash eg: "../../test space" or ../../test\ space
+                                     as a string or escap the space using back slash eg: "../../test space" or ../../test\ space

 EXAMPLES
   $ csdx cm:bootstrap
   $ csdx cm:bootstrap --project-dir <path/to/setup/the/app>
   $ csdx cm:bootstrap --access-token <github access token>
   $ csdx cm:bootstrap --app-name "reactjs-starter" --project-dir <path/to/setup/the/app>
+  $ csdx cm:bootstrap --app-name "reactjs-starter" --project-dir <path/to/setup/the/app> --stack-api-key "stack-api-key"
+  //seed content into specific stack
+  $ csdx cm:bootstrap --app-name "reactjs-starter" --project-dir <path/to/setup/the/app> --org "your-org-uid"
+  --stack-name "stack-name" //create a new stack in given org uid
 ```

 _See code: [@contentstack/cli-cm-bootstrap](https://github.com/contentstack/cli/blob/v1.0.7/src/commands/cm/bootstrap.ts)_